ishanpranav/econ-11-economics-of-global-business/src/problem-set-2.md

 Yes, this analysis offers a framework for demonsrtating how a minimum wage can be destructive to the economy and counterproductive to its aims.

-However, like any model, the Cobb–Douglass production function is a product of, and thus limited by, its assumptions.
-No decision should be made using a single model, and our Cobb–Douglass-based analysis fails to capture frictions in the labor market and may overestimate how easily labor can be replaced or eliminated.
+However, like any model, the Cobb–Douglas production function is a product of, and thus limited by, its assumptions.
+No decision should be made using a single model, and our Cobb–Douglas-based analysis fails to capture frictions in the labor market and may overestimate how easily labor can be replaced or eliminated.